 - To meet the criteria set out in the specialist generic capabilities framework.

 The 12-year minimum is applicable to both full time and part-time employees.
-The requirement of a minimum of six years in a relevant speciality is not intended to advantage or disadvantage any grade of doctor.
-Experience of six years in a relevant speciality in any medical/dental grades including from overseas is accepted.
+The requirement of a minimum of six years in a relevant specialty is not intended to advantage or disadvantage any grade of doctor.
+Experience of six years in a relevant specialty in any medical/dental grades including from overseas is accepted.

 5.2 What is the specialist generic capabilities framework and how should it be used?

 The specialist generic capabilities framework has been developed in partnership between the Academy of Medical Royal Colleges, the British Medical Association and NHS Employers.
 All the capabilities listed in the Framework are taken from the General Medical Council’s Generic Professional Capabilities Framework.
 It outlines the core capabilities and skills expected across all specialties for safe working practices at this senior level.
 Doctors/ dentists will need to evidence they meet these criteria in order to successfully enter the grade.